LukasCollishawM/hard-edging/README.md

 Yes, your users' bandwidth and CPU may silently resent you.

-Yes, the README might make you question whether this is serious.

 But it works.
 It even works in more browsers than some apocryphal* “modern” stacks, which is both comforting and mildly concerning.

 ---